-We might be missing family members who are not close by or maybe visiting family members who bring up unhealed wounds.
-With parties, family, travel, and a heavy emphasis on gift giving and receiving, the holidays can bring up a multitude of feelings.
+We might be missing friends and family members who are not close by or maybe visiting family members who bring up unhealed wounds.
+With parties, family, travel, and a heavy emphasis on gift giving and receiving, the holidays can create stressful situations and bring up a multitude of feelings.
 From family drama to financial stress, it makes sense that this time of year isn’t always a cheery time for all.

 And that’s okay.